List of Royal Pains characters: Divya Katdare

 Divya Katdare (Reshma Shetty): Hank's physician assistant.
 She later has her formal title changed to Physician Associate, on the grounds that people only look at the "Assistant" part of the title.
 She interviews to be Hank's physician assistant after word travels of Hank's instant reputation as a concierge doctor.
-Initially brushed off by Hank (despite her truckload of medical equipment), she has gained the job by the second episode.
+Initially brushed off by Hank (despite her truckload of medical equipment), she gains the job by the second episode.
 She is Indian and her family spends the summer in the Hamptons.
 Divya admits that she is practicing medicine without her parents' knowledge, stating that she is unhappy with the degree of control they try to exert over her, the most notorious example being forcing her to marry her childhood friend, an Indian man named Raj Bandyopadhyay.
 In Episode 5, "No Man Is An Island", Divya reveals to Jill that she has tried to start a concierge physician service twice before, but failed both times.
 She later is forced to tell her parents about her career after Evan practically told them everything (under the belief that they already knew).
 They accept the news, but still expect her to marry Raj and leave the Hamptons, letting her reveal that she hates the fact that her parents never consider any of her ideas.
 It was revealed that she first wanted to get into medicine when she was a little girl and helped take care of a cut on her friend.
 When she told her parents they did not listen and told her that she would get an MBA, marry Raj, and work at his business.
 In the last episode of the first season, she resolves to break off the engagement at the last minute.
 She changes her mind, and becomes engaged to Raj.
 In the second season, she becomes increasingly wary of her wedding, culminating in her becoming infatuated with Adam, one of HankMed's patients.
 In the season finale, after she and Raj are exposed to pneumonic plague, Divya decides to call off her wedding once and for all, as she felt the universe had sent her "one sign too many" that she could not ignore.